HTTP-RPC/Kilo/README.md

 ## WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for REST services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests.

 Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
-Service operations are initiated by calling the `invoke:path:arguments:resultHandler:` method, which takes the following arguments:
+Service operations are initiated by calling one of the following methods:

+* `invoke:path:resultHandler:`
+* `invoke:path:arguments:resultHandler:`
+* `invoke:path:arguments:responseHandler:resultHandler:`

+These methods accept the following arguments:

 * `method` - the HTTP method to execute
 * `path` - the path to the requested resource
-* `arguments` - a dictionary containing the request arguments as key/value pairs
+* `arguments` - a dictionary containing the request arguments as key/value pairs (optional)
+* `responseHandler` - a callback that will be used to decode the server response (optional)
 * `resultHandler` - a callback that will be invoked upon completion of the method

-A convenience method is also provided for invoking operations that don't take any arguments.
-Both variants return an instance of `NSURLSessionTask` representing the invocation request.
+The methods return an instance of `NSURLSessionTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 ### Arguments
 As with HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either standard W3C URL-encoded or multi-part form encodings or as JSON. `PUT` and `PATCH` arguments may be submitted either as JSON or via the query string.